MONARCH: Map of Need Aggregated Research Study

 Platform Development

 MONARCH addresses a longstanding gap in the evidence base.
-The SHA proved more accurate than previous approaches, and harmonisation of 280 needs into 51 categories ensured the dataset is internally consistent and policy relevant.
+The SHA proved more accurate than identification methods, and harmonisation of 280 needs into 51 categories ensured the dataset is internally consistent and policy relevant.

 Secondary Data Analyses